mariorod98/ObsidianVault/🌱 Seedbox/Vectors.md

 To negate a vector of any dimension, negate each component of the vector.
 $-\left[\begin{array}{c}a_1 \\ a_2 \\ \vdots \\ a_n\end{array}\right] = \left[\begin{array}{c}-a_1 \\ -a_2 \\ \vdots \\ -a_n\end{array}\right]$

+**Geometric interpretation**
+Negating a vector results in a vector of the same magnitude but opposite direction.

 ## References

 ---